NeuroTech-UCSB/RoboticArm/README.md

 Run `pip install -e .` to install the project as a script.

 After this, running `neuroarm` also executes the project.

+## Testing

+For example, to see details for the mental command logging test script, run `python -m tests.com_logging -h`